 To avoid having to leave your car for a week or more if you’re walking straight through, it’s best to get to the start and finish points of the Cotswold Way by public transport if you can.

 Getting to Bath by public transport is easy.
-Bath Spa train station is 1 hour 20 minutes by train* from London, and there are frequent rail services from around the UK to Bristol Temple Meads, where you can take a train to Bath in just 12 minutes.
+Bath Spa train station is 1 hour 20 minutes by train* from London, and there are frequent rail services from around the UK to Bristol Temple Meads, where you can take a connecting train to Bath in just 12 minutes.
 There are also local buses to Bath from Bristol and National Express coaches from London and other UK destinations.

 Beware though that there are only a few bus services each day (and none on Sundays).
 So another option is to take a taxi, which costs around £30 from either Moreton or Stratford to Chipping Campden.
-It’s a good idea to book in advance as there might not be taxis at the station.
+It’s a good idea to book one in advance as there might not be taxis at the station.

 When is the best time of year to walk the Cotswold Way?